hdng/clonevol/README.md

 dev.off()
 ```

-Output figure should looke like this:
+Output figure should look like this:

 <img src="images/variants.jitter.png" width="400">